netdata/netdata/src/streaming/README.md

 ### Stream charts wrong

 Chart data needs to be consistent between child and parent nodes.
-If there are differences between chart data on a parent and a child, such as gaps in metrics collection, it most often means your child's `memory mode` does not match the parent's.
-To learn more about the different ways Netdata can store metrics, and thus keep chart data consistent, read our [memory mode documentation](/src/database/README.md).
+If there are differences between chart data on a parent and a child, such as gaps in metrics collection, it most often means your child's `[db].db` setting does not match the parent's.
+To learn more about the different ways Netdata can store metrics, and thus keep chart data consistent, read our [db documentation](/src/database/README.md).

 ### Forbidding access